barneyme/bpad/README.md

 -- .PY Python scripts,
 -- .JS Javascript files,
 -- .JAVA Java files.
 - Autosave notes in your browser.
+- Can be used on mobile and desktop browsers.
 - Be installed as a Progressive Web App.

 **DIRECTIONS:**